-- Using alphabet cutters or carefully using a knife cut out the word 'BOO' or other Halloween word/phrase onto the pieces without the fruit.
+- Using alphabet cutters or carefully using a knife cut out shapes onto the pieces without the fruit.
 These will be the top of the Halloween hand pies.

 - Lightly beat the egg and brush the border of the fruit-covered pieces.

 - Gently place the top of the pies on top of the frozen fruit.
 Using a fork or crimper, crimp the edges of the shortcrust pastry to stick the pieces together.